Pakistan Confirmed as Ireland’s First Test Opponents

 “It’s sure to be an incredible and emotional experience for all involved.
 I know how much this will mean to all the players and just how much we all will forward to our dream of being Test cricketers realised.
 I’m certain there will be an incredible atmosphere from both sets of fans who will be keen to witness a piece of history.”

-The exact date in May and Irish venue for the five-day Test has yet to be confirmed, but a final decision on both will be announced in due course.
+The Irish venue for the five-day Test has yet to be confirmed, but a final decision will be announced in due course.